The School Counseling concentration is a full-time, two-year course of study. Courses are offered during the day, in the evening, and on weekends.

 The Master’s of Science in Counseling with dual School Counseling Credential and Marriage and Family Therapy program is designed to promote social justice and democracy by preparing knowledgeable and competent professional Marriage and Family Therapists.
 The School Counseling/Marriage and Family Therapy Program is committed to training School Counselors in the ASCA National Model in order to implement comprehensive school counseling programs that support all students.
 At the same time, it also trains Marriage and Family Therapists for clinical work in a variety of settings.
 All students are prepared to participate in, and to provide leadership for, a highly collaborative, prevention-based model for service delivery in the 21st century.
 This model involves the weaving together of educational services with community health, mental health, and other social services, as well as a strong focus on family issues and school-based/linked services.The program is a cohort model that begins each Fall at the Hayward Campus.

 We support the advancement of social justice, democracy, and professional excellence.
 This philosophy is utilized in preparing knowledgeable and competent School Counselors and Marriage and Family Therapists who engage in counseling, consultation, advocacy and support to diverse populations.
 Our program also promotes participatory leadership, and encourages students to become leaders by engaging in professional organizations, taking on leadership positions within the program and advocating for the counseling profession in the Hayward community.

 The M.S. in Counseling with the MFT Option is a full-time, two-year program.
-Courses are offered in a defined cohort sequence during fall and spring, terms with a summer term in between first and second years, during the day, evening, and on some weekends.
+Courses are offered in a defined cohort sequence during fall and spring terms with a summer term in between first and second years.
+Courses may take place during the day, evening, and on some weekends.